IBM/docker101/lab1.md

 Containers are self-contained and isolated, which means we can avoid potential conflicts between containers with different system or runtime dependencies.
 For example: deploying an app that uses Java 7 and another app that uses Java 8 on the same host.
 Or running multiple nginx containers that all have port 80 as their default listening ports (if exposing on the host using the `--publish` flag, the ports selected for the host will need to be unique).
 Isolation benefits are possible because of Linux Namespaces.

-**Note**: You didn't have to install anything on your host (other than Docker) to run this processes!
+**Note**: You didn't have to install anything on your host (other than Docker) to run these processes!
 Each container includes the dependencies that it needs within the container, so you don't need to install anything on your host directly.

 Running multiple containers on the same host gives us the ability to fully utilize the resources (cpu, memory, etc) available on single host.
 This can result in huge cost savings for an enterprise.